topnotcher/fw-audit/README.md

     2014-04-24 08:49:46 -0400[contexta](greg): write memory
 ```

 This is accomplished by listening for configuration changes via syslog.
 Changes are saved in per-context buffers until a 30 second timeout expires or a "write memory" command is received.
 At this point, the program logs into the firewall, downloads the new configuration, and commits the result with the captured command in the commit message and the username from the syslogs as the author.
+This is being used at the University of Rhode Island to monitor several ASA and FWSMs.